axibase/atsd/portals/selecting-series.md

 The above configuration will match all series with `mount=/` tag, **including** series that may have other tags.

-To disable partial tag match, use the `'exact-match = true | false'` setting:
+To disable partial tag match, use the `exact-match = true | false` setting:

 ```ls
   # Series with Tags